luismasg/Meteor/README.md

 # Score Keep
 Basic Meteor app using real time collections via DDP.
 * You can add players and start incrementing their score.
-* changes are reflected in real time across all clients.
+* Changes are reflected in real time across all clients.
-* List is sorted in realtime by descending score.
+* List is sorted in real time by descending score.
-* Dynamic styling from 1st, 2nd and 3rd place.
+* Dynamic styling for 1st, 2nd and 3rd place.
-* Uses BEM SCSS structure for modular styling.
+* Uses B.E.M SCSS structure for modular styling.

 ## Screenshot and demo
 <div align="center">